kunalshrivastavapune25/my-notes/Kubernetes/Workloads.md

 Ans: **Workloads Overview** : A containerized application can deploy on Kubernetes using either **"pods or workloads"**.

 **Q2 What are Pods?**\
-Ans: **Pods** : A pod is a smallest and simplest unit that you create or deploy in Kubernetes.
+**Ans** : A pod is a smallest and simplest unit that you create or deploy in Kubernetes.
 A single pod has usually one, or multiple containers, and their shared resources.A pod represents a single instance of an application in Kubernetes.
 You can scale pods by having multiple instances of the application.Usually, pods get scaled and managed by the workloads.
-**Kubernetes Pods**
 Pod is the basic building block of Kubernetes, the smallest deployable unit in the Kubernetes that can be created and managed.
-Pod is a group of one or more containers (such as Docker containers) with shared storage/network, and a specification for how to run the containers.
-A pod represents a single instance of an application in Kubernetes.
+Pod is a group of one or more containers (such as Docker containers) with shared storage/network, and a specification for how to run the containers.A pod represents a single instance of an application in Kubernetes.
 Here is manifest for a Pod:
 ```console
 apiVersion: v1